FAIR Local Search Guide

 • Use FAIR match when the assignment crosses categories or the report purpose is legal, insurance, donation, or advisor-reviewed.

-Define the property category before comparing profiles
+Define the property before comparing profiles

 A Las Vegas antique appraisal query is different from an art appraisal or a broader personal property assignment.
 Better routing starts with the object type, the value question, and the report use.